sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 you from introducing crappy code into the world.
 If a test doesn't pass, it will alert you and stop the release process.
 More on the `release` subcommand soon.

-This completes our look at the tests the `[@Starter]` bundle provides.
+This completes our look at the tests and test plugins the `[@Starter]` bundle provides.
 Now it's time to don a pair of coveralls and mess with some tests.